Search

 3. to render the Digital Extension around the LED wall's position.

-4. to place AR graphics in front of the camera picture as discussed here: Using LED walls and AR together
+4. to place AR graphics in front of the camera picture as discussed here: Combine Different Productions in Separate Machines

 For the first one, no delay is used at all, since we have to minimize the time elapse until the graphics are updated on the LED walls according to the current camera position.